 Change the Story gives young mums the literacy skills needed to support their children.
 They gain confidence in playing an active role in household and community decision making.

-Mr Mygoya Paulo sits on the project’s advisory board, comprising local experts.
+Mr Mugoya Paulo sits on the project’s advisory board, comprising local experts.
 He works for the Department of Adult and Community Education at Makerere University.
 On the day we spoke to him, the board was running through the young mothers' curriculum.

 “Every parent wants his/her child to be the best.
 Empowering mothers with these skills will help them support their children to learn and be the best they can.
 You educate a woman, you have educated the Nation.”

 One barrier has been overcoming cultural attitudes towards women’s education.
-Mr Mygoya acknowledged this: “Cultural norms are deeply rooted in our societies and on most occasions, men would wish the situation remains the same, since most of these norms put them in more privileged positions than women.”
+Mr Mugoya acknowledged this: “Cultural norms are deeply rooted in our societies and on most occasions, men would wish the situation remains the same, since most of these norms put them in more privileged positions than women.”

 To overcome this, we are involving wider communities in the discussions.
 Local stakeholders have proven invaluable in effectively communicating these ideas.